rafalab/uprrp-workshop/README.md

 2. Data visualization principles.
 After a 30 minute lecutre and 30 minute lab students will be able to

-    a.
-Create publication ready figures using __ggplot__.
+    * Create publication ready figures using __ggplot__.
-    b.
-Determine the more appropriate type of plot to convey a biological result.
+    * Determine the more appropriate type of plot to convey a biological result.
-    c.
-Avoid commonly made plots that ofuscate or distract.
+    * Avoid commonly made plots that ofuscate or distract.

 3. Data wrangling.
 The coding approach we present in the previous two sections work best with tidy data.
 In Biology it is common to receive data that is not in tidy format.
 In fact, often the majority of data analysis time is spent of _wrangling_ the data into a format that facilitates analysis.
 We will describe some of the tools that are available to do this.

-    a.
-Wrangle a jagged array stored in an excel file into a tidy data table.
+    * Wrangle a jagged array stored in an excel file into a tidy data table.
-    b.
-Join tables to combine data from multiple datasets into one table.
+    * Join tables to combine data from multiple datasets into one table.